ECS-251-W2020/final-project-synapse/README.md

 The following is a schematic of our project structure. **NB:** auto-generated files and folders (.idea, target etc) are not a part of this schema (except `TSVD-Core.jar`, which can be directly used to run tsvd4j on Java applications).

 A brief description of the folders is also given.
-Usage of individual files and functions is given as `javadoc` within the files; to know more about the code and functions in the files, please open them.
+Usage of individual files and functions is given as `javadoc` within the files; to know more about the code and functions in the files, please open them, our code is well-commented :)

 ```
 ├── README.md